Maplespe/DWMBlurGlass/README.md

 >If nothing happens when you click Install, then you need to click on the Symbols page and click Download.

->**Note that you may receive similar notifications in the future, especially after system updates.**
+>**You may receive a notification about missing symbols in the future, especially after system updates.**

 ![image](/Screenshot/012924.png)